Are you ready to start a business?

 Freelancing is one of the most popular ways to start a side business.
 According to the Bureau of Labor Statistics (BLS), freelancers now make up about 15 percent of the workforce, compared to only 7 percent 20 years ago.
 The trend is still growing as the BLS predicts that freelancers will make up 20 percent of the workforce by 2020.

 Coming up with Business Ideas

-The process of generating business ideas takes time and some careful soul searching.
+The process of generating business ideas takes time and some careful soul-searching.
 The most important part of coming up with your business idea is to write it down.
 Don’t expect your first idea to be a great business idea.
 The key here is to brainstorm and constantly think about possibilities.
 Keep a small notebook with you at all times.
-Jot down ideas that come to your throughout your day.
+Jot down ideas that come to you throughout your day.

 There are countless possible business ideas for you.
 To help I wanted to list some business ideas that should help you get started.